 Visit this page every week during Lent to see new activities and information.

-SECOND WEEK OF LENT
+FIFTH WEEK OF LENT

 ASH WEDNESDAY EXPLAINED